 These days, a new paradigm has emerged that features a sophisticated mix of solutions to handle college costs because today’s assumption is you probably haven’t saved enough and aren’t able to.

 Here are a few things to think about for financing college…

 I’m a bit of a nut about these calculators, but to me it makes all kinds of sense to understand what a college might charge before your child applies (don’t assume the sticker price is what you’ll pay) and to choose a college that’s affordable for your family.

-Think Strategically About What Colleges Have Money To Offer
+Think Strategically About Which Colleges Have Money To Offer

 The college search process shouldn’t be taken lightly.
 Although it’s fun to go on college visits and hopefully you’ll create memories spending time with your student, the most valuable time spent will be researching and understanding college data.

 “You can’t get financial aid from a college you don’t apply to” is a phrase you should take to heart.
-If you’re not a numbers person or if all this seems overwhelming (which is how it makes me feel), it’s worth considering using Road2College’s College Free Money Finder.
+If you’re not a numbers person or if all this seems overwhelming (which is how it makes me feel), it’s worth considering using Road2College’s College Data Spreadsheet.

 College Partnership Programs